 Given the ubiquity of centralized apps and our familiarity with them, the question arises whether we even need dApps in the first place.
 Let’s see what dApps bring to the table and how they fare against their centralized counterparts.

 Decentralized systems based on blockchain or other distributed ledger technologies avoid the single point of failure problem inherent to systems that rely on centralized servers.
-Furthermore, blockchain and DLTs feature robust consensus mechanisms that make them very resistant to malicious attacks.
+Furthermore, blockchain and DLTs feature robust that make them very resistant to malicious attacks.

 One of dApps’ biggest advantages is that they, unlike centralized apps, are open and permissionless.
 This also means that there is no censorship in decentralized apps.
 However, the open nature of dApps has even greater significance when we consider its impact on the development side of the sector.